epccs/Gravimetric/Applications/Uart/README.md

 ## Overview

-Uart is an interactive command line program that demonstrates stdio redirect of a minimalized interrupt-driven UART for AVR.
+Uart is an interactive command line program that demonstrates stdio redirect of a interrupt-driven UART for AVR.

 ## Firmware Upload